simonmichael/hledger/hledger/hledger.m4.md

 The simplest and most flexible way to do it with hledger is to manually record a bunch of future-dated transactions.
 You could keep these in a separate `future.journal` and include that with `-f` only when you want to see them.

 ## --forecast
 There is another way: with the `--forecast` option, hledger can generate temporary "forecast transactions" for reporting purposes, according to [periodic transaction rules](#periodic-transactions) defined in the journal.
 Each rule can generate multiple recurring transactions, so by changing one rule you can change many forecasted transactions.
-(These same rules can also generate budget goals, described in [Budgeting](#budgeting).)

 Forecast transactions usually start after ordinary transactions end.
 By default, they begin after your latest-dated ordinary transaction, or today, whichever is later, and they end six months from today.
 (The exact rules are a little more complicated, and are given below.)